-- 31. All patients should receive antibiotics as soon as the diagnosis of CAP is established.
-For patients with severe CAP admitted through the emergency department (ED), the first antibiotic dose should be administered within 4 hours of presentation and preferably while still in the ED.
-In patients with severe sepsis and septic shock, the recommendation of the SWAB Sepsis guideline applies. - 32.
-Although the guidelines emphasize the importance of initiating antibiotic treatment rapidly, maximal efforts should be made to avoid the inaccurate diagnosis of CAP and/or inappropriate utilization of antibiotics.
+29. All patients should receive antibiotics as soon as the diagnosis of CAP is established.
+For patients with severe CAP admitted through the emergency department (ED), the first antibiotic dose should be administered within 4 hours of presentation, preferably while still in the ED and after blood and sputum cultures are obtained.
+In patients with severe sepsis and septic shock, the recommendation of the SWAB Sepsis guideline applies.

+30. Although the guidelines emphasize the importance of initiating antibiotic treatment rapidly, maximal efforts should be made to avoid the inaccurate diagnosis of CAP and/or inappropriate utilization of antibiotics.